In this hands-on lab, we will use the Azure Portal to create and use a virtual machine.

 Virtual machine name: Give your machine a unique name

-Region: Leave the region the same as your Resource Group
+Region: Select the same region as your Resource Group

 Availability Options: Can be left default (No redundancy)